mgradysaunders/leaf-disk-gen/README.md

 boxes in which to generate the leaf primitives.

 As mentioned, the `desc` string describes the leaf angle distribution.
-There are currently three types of leaf angle distributions implemented.
+There are currently four types of leaf angle distributions implemented.
 1. _Uniform_, such that all leaf angles are equally likely.
-This is specified simply by the description string `"Uniform"`.
+This is specified by the description string `"Uniform"`.
 2. _Trigonometric_, such that the Leaf Inclination Distribution Function (LIDF) is described by 1 of 5 different closed-form expressions.
 This is specified by the description string `"Trigonometric TYPE"` where `TYPE`